Vulnerability Disclosure or Notification? Best Practices for Reaching Stakeholders at Scale: Lessons Learned

 \subsubsection{Messaging Infrastructure}

 A finder will build their messaging infrastructure or delegate it to support organisations based on the selected communication channel.
-The common practice of outgoing email and website is using a registered individual or disclosure-specific account with the domain name of the finder's organisation to increase the delivery rate and trust of recipients~\cite{li_youve_2016,stock_hey_2016,stock_hear_2018,chen_cvd_2024}.
-The email account selection of each work is presented in Table \ref{tab:channel}.

-The dedicated account practice is to mitigate the email notification challenge of spam and phishing mitigation nowadays.
-Due to the increasing spam and phishing, more and more measures are in place to prevent the delivery of these messages.
+The common practice of outgoing email and website is using a registered individual or disclosure-specific account with the domain name of the finder's organisation to increase the delivery rate and trust of recipients, as implemented in \cite{li_youve_2016,stock_hey_2016,stock_hear_2018,chen_cvd_2024}.
+The email account selection of each selected publication is presented in Table \ref{tab:channel}.
+The dedicated account practice is to address the email notification challenge of spam and phishing mitigation.
+Due to the increasing spam and phishing messages, more and more measures are in place to prevent the delivery of these messages.
 In the early 2000s, it was possible to spin up a mail server and immediately send out an email notification to thousands of recipients.
-These days, there are many different standards associated with sending out emails (SPF, DKIM, DMARC, etc.)~\cite{li_youve_2016}, and the reputation of the mail server is taken into account before an email is delivered.
+These days, there are many different standards associated with sending out emails (SPF, DKIM, DMARC, etc.), as mentioned in \cite{li_youve_2016}, and the reputation of the mail server is taken into account before an email is delivered.

-Although a finder or its organisation can maintain their messaging infrastructure, it is also reported in~\cite{chen_cvd_2024} that their email infrastructure is partially outsourced to a mail server, Microsoft Exchange.
+Although a finder or its organisation can maintain their messaging infrastructure, it is also reported in~\cite{chen_cvd_2024} that the finders' email infrastructure is partially outsourced to a mail server, Microsoft Exchange.
 Their mail server introduces several restrictions, such as limited account control and email-sending rate, which prevent sending out large amounts of messages~\cite{exchange_limitation} efficiently.
-This makes it harder for researchers to perform large-scale notification operations using email.
-This also resonates with the trends of vendors outsourcing vulnerability platforms, which limit the reachability from the sender to the responsible parties, the client of the outsourced platforms~\cite{boucher_trojan_2022}.
+This makes it harder for finders to perform large-scale notification operations using email.
+This also resonates with the trends of vendors outsourcing vulnerability platforms reported in \cite{boucher_trojan_2022}, which limit the reachability from the sender to the responsible parties, the client of the outsourced platforms.